9 Bridges to GIS software

 Therefore, to use the complete set of SAGA and GRASS functions, stick with RSAGA and rgrass7.

-When doing so, make advantage of RSAGA’s numerous user-friendly functions.
+When doing so, take advantage of RSAGA’s numerous user-friendly functions.

 Note also, that RSAGA offers native R functions for geocomputation such as